 Whittier Cruise Port is the gateway to the famous Prince William Sound and the Chugach National Forest.
 It is the only port in Alaska without ice.
 The city is named after John Greenleaf Whittier, an American poet.

-Whittier Cruise port is a small boat harbour but it is a popular departure port due to the wide range of shore excursions and adventures.
+Whittier port has a small boat harbour but it is a popular departure port due to the wide range of shore excursions and adventures.
 The cruise ship schedule is busy in the summer.
 Whittier Cruise port serves Island Princess, Coral Princess and Diamond Princess.

 Whittier cruise terminal